AmpersandTarski/prototype-frontend/docs/robot_framework_README.md

 ## Prerequisites

-It is assumed you have installed Visual Studio Code on your desktop and have a working knowledge of it.
+It is assumed you have:
+- installed Visual Studio Code on your desktop and have a working knowledge of it, and
+- cloned repository [prototype-frontend](https://github.com/AmpersandTarski/prototype-frontend) to your developer desktop.

 ## Install Python